Bradley-Hower/201-reading-notes/class-07.md

 A domain model creates a conceptual framework for a feature.
 This serves well when communicating between business folks and programming management.

 1. When creating a model with multiple instances, create a single object which will hold a constructor function.
-This constructor function is what will hold the  properties.
+This constructor function is what will hold properties.

-2. Methods will then be created with each doing a singluar task.
-Within these different methods, `this` can be used to access the objects properties and other methods.
+2. Methods will then be created with each doing a singular task.
+Within these different methods, `this` can be used to access the object's properties and other methods.

 3. Instances can then be created using the `new` keyword, followed by a call to the constructor function, all stored within a variable.

 ## Tables

-Tables are great when implemented correclty.
+Tables are great when implemented correctly.
 However, tables should not be used for layouts.
 The reasons are:

 + Poor accessibility for screen readers.
 + There ends up being a lot more code than necessary.